Investigations and findings

 In December 2019, Defence completed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around the Jervis Bay Range Facility and HMAS Creswell.

 Defence recognises that PFAS contamination from the Jervis Bay Range Facility and HMAS Creswell is a significant issue for the Jervis Bay and Wreck Bay communities.
-Defence is committed to working with local authorities to monitor, manage and remediate PFAS contamination in the area.
+Defence is committed to working with other Commonwealth agencies and local authorities to monitor, manage and remediate PFAS contamination in the area.

 The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously disposed of, used or stored.
 These are called source areas.
 PFAS in these locations can be found in soil and in water flowing through the source areas.
 PFAS moves in surface water flowing through drains and creeks, or groundwater that flows underground through soil and rock.